Skip to main content

 I could do better diagnostics.
 I could jump power to the LDP and try to pressurize the system myself.
 Then I could check for leaks with soapy water or I could use a fancy smoke leak detector.
 But the thing is...I still don't care.
 My car passes emissions because this fault doesn't happen when they run it on the dyno.

 A check engine light is infuriating though, so I learned how to keep it off.
 When I'm sitting at a light, I prevent the ECM from running it's self check.
 I mentioned that it runs the test when the engine sits at idle for about a minute.
-The cure is to not leave it at idle over 45 seconds, I just tap the throttle once in a while as I wait at the light.
+The cure is to not leave it at idle over 45 seconds, I just tap the throttle once in a while as I wait at the light and it cancels the test.
 So, If you hear the lowered Audi wagon rev its engine just a little bit sitting next to you at a light, it doesn't mean he wants to race.
 He's just keeping his check engine light off.

 Comments